Chris Wragge: Career

 Born in Hackensack, New Jersey and raised in Rutherford, Wragge moved to Mahwah as a pre-teen.
 He attended Mahwah High School, where he was an athlete.
 He received a football scholarship to the University of New Hampshire.
 He earned three varsity letters and graduated a year early with a Bachelor of Arts degree in communications to pursue a career in professional sportscasting.

-Wragge became sports reporter for WMUR-TV in Manchester, New Hampshire, where his first television appearance was as a reporter as part of a 48 Hours exposé on NBA Spring Break 1991.
-He then became anchor for the nightly sportscasts on WVIT-TV, an NBC affiliate in Hartford, Connecticut.
+Wragge became a sports reporter for WMUR-TV in Manchester, New Hampshire, where his first television appearance was as a reporter as part of a 48 Hours exposé on NBA Spring Break 1991.
+He then became anchor for the nightly sportscasts on WVIT, an NBC affiliate in Hartford, Connecticut.
 Wragge was also a reporter for NBC Sports, including the NBA, the WNBA, Notre Dame football, the Gator Bowl, the Sun America Sportsdesk, and the Olympics.

 From 1996 to 1997, he was a correspondent with the nationally syndicated entertainment news show Entertainment Tonight.
 His first interview was with actor Kurt Russell.
 He went on to cover the Oscars, the Emmys, and the Grammys.

 In 1998, Wragge joined NBC Sports and became Sports Director and anchor of the nightly sportscasts on News2Houston on KPRC-TV in Houston, Texas, and was the recipient of the 2002 Associated Press "Best Sportscast" award for the Houston area.

 In December 2000, while still with NBC Sports and KPRC, Wragge joined USA Sports as the on-site correspondent for PGA Tour Sunday, the PGA Tour's leading broadcast partner.
 He also became presenter of the Ask DIY, HGTV and the Travel Channel.